kail-cali/Filec/README.md

 ## Acrciteture
-`There is 3 Sub-Thread for each middle-ware server`
-- pair-wise Pipe connection with thread-pool (with no lock wait)
-- Listen Server
+- Listen Server with Handler
+- Cluster Manager
-- Job Scheduler(Just FIFO)
+⋅ - Job Scheduling(FIFO)

 ## How To Run